Zarkoix/PracticeLit/JavaTestRunner/README.md

 The JTR (Java Test Runner) system has a few ways to test code, the name of which should be specified under `tests` in the test suite's `manifest.json`.

 ## JSON for Single Method Testing
-The JSON test suite definiton can be used to test singular Java methods with the `"tests": "json/method"` value.
+The JSON test suite definiton can be used to test singular Java methods with the `"tests": "java/jsonMethod"` value.

-The JSON schema for the specfication document, `spec.json`, is as follows
+The specification is written under the `testSpec` key in the `manifest.json` using the following schema:

     {
+        ...
+        "testSpec": {
             "requiredMethods": [method],
             "testCases": [testCase]
+        }
+        ...
     }

 whereas the `method` scehma is